Apply Today

 Financial Assistance

 Our Medical School has established a scholarship fund that is designed to assist students in partially funding their studies.
-Scholarships will be awarded based on demonstrated financial need and can cover up to 20% of tuition costs per year.
+Scholarships will be awarded based on demonstrated financial need and can cover up to 20% of tuition fees per year.
 Students from certain countries may be entitled to financial support from their home governments – our admissions team can advise further.

 An applicant must first meet our admissions requirements, successfully complete the interview, and be offered a place, before they can apply for such a scholarship.
 If you are considering to apply, please review your offer letter for relevant deadlines to ensure you apply in a timely manner, to be considered for a scholarship.